 - Menstrual cramps

-I have trained in specific Myofascial Release techniques for women’s health with Nancy Stewart, a specialist and teacher from America.
+I have trained in specific Myofascial Release techniques for women’s health with Nancy Stewart, a specialist and teacher from America and John F Barnes.
 Please contact me if you have any questions or would like to book a treatment session.

 Please note that any consultation time is given free of charge and you will need to allow extra time for this.